loganpowell/squirt/squirt/docs/instrumentation.md

 }
 ```

-2. Configure sleuth to use it:
+2. Configure squirt to use it:

 ```python
 from squirt import configure